A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Introduction

 The international Argo program \citep{argo2000} provides global subsurface ocean observations using autonomous floats that drift with ocean currents.
 Each float measures temperature, pressure, and salinity as it ascends from approximately 2 km depth to the surface.
 In this paper, pressure and depth are used interchangeably, as a pressure of 1 decibar (dbar) roughly corresponds to a depth of 1 meter.
 A complete vertical set of measurements from a single float within a short time window is referred to as a profile, which approximately corresponds to one horizontal location (longitude and latitude).
 An observation denotes a single measurement (e.g., temperature or salinity) at a specific depth within a profile.
 Every ten days, floats transmit their profile data via satellite to the global Argo database.
 The resulting dataset covers vast spatial and temporal scales, offering rich information for ocean state estimation and prediction.
 However, effective analysis of these data requires spatio-temporal modeling that accounts for complex correlations across longitude, latitude, depth, and time—posing significant methodological and computational challenges.

 A large body of work has addressed the modeling of temperature and salinity in Argo data.
 Most approaches adopt a two-stage modeling scheme, consisting of a parametric mean-field estimation followed by stochastic modeling of the residual (anomaly) field.
 In the first stage, a mean structure is typically fitted via weighted least squares; in the second, a Gaussian process (GP) or similar stochastic model captures the residual spatial-temporal variability.
 Representative works include \citet{RoemmichGilson09}, \citet{KuuselaStein18}, \citet{Hu2024}, and \citet{yargersh22}. \citet{RoemmichGilson09} divided the depth range into bins and locally fitted monthly mean fields using weighted least squares, followed by objective analysis \citep{Bretherton1976, Roemmich1983} of the anomalies. \citet{KuuselaStein18} interpolated temperatures onto three fixed pressure levels, estimated the Roemmich–Gilson (RG) mean field, and modeled anomalies using moving-window GP regression with a spatio-temporal covariance. \citet{Hu2024} used unweighted local windows to fit the RG mean field before applying the same GP model as \citet{KuuselaStein18}. \citet{yargersh22} instead estimated functional mean fields and introduced a spatio-temporal functional kriging model to jointly predict temperature and salinity as functions of depth.
 These two-stage approaches, while effective, can be suboptimal relative to a single-stage maximum likelihood estimation (MLE) when computationally feasible.
 Moreover, their uncertainty quantification applies only to the residual field rather than the original spatio-temporal response.
-Finally, many existing methods rely on subjective spatio-temporal domain partitioning to make computation feasible, an approach that may induce overfitting and discontinuities across partition boundaries.
+Finally, many existing methods rely on localized modeling within moving spatio-temporal windows to achieve computational feasibility, which may introduce sensitivity to the design of moving windows.